History Files

 741 - 775

-Constantine V Capronymus
+Constantine V Copronymus

+Son.
 Constantly battled the Bulgarians.

 752

 The Eastern Romans permanently lose control of the exarchate of Ravenna to the Lombards.
 With that they also lose Rome and the power to select each new Pope.
-This defeat marks the end of any effective control and influence that Constantinople is able to exert over Western Europe.
+This defeat marks the end of any effective control and influence which Constantinople is able to exert over Western Europe.

 763